RBAC vs ABAC: Which Access Control Model Fits Your Organization?

 Since ABAC takes real-time context into account, it allows highly granular and flexible policies, well-suited for Zero Trust, hybrid, or multi-cloud environments.
 It can enforce policies that change as each situation unfolds, such as denying access if a login attempt is made from an unusual location or outside of business hours.

-The downside?
-Complexity.
+The primary trade-off is complexity.
 To be successful, you need a strong understanding of the attributes used in the policy, trusted data sources to provide the attributes, and clearly defined policies.
-While ABAC is more flexible than RBAC, it requires a higher level of governance maturity and often more capable tooling to implement successfully at scale.
+While ABAC offers greater flexibility than RBAC, it requires stronger governance maturity and more advanced tooling to operate effectively at scale.

 ABAC policy evaluation using contextual user attributes